rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/AppMenu.md

 MenuKeys defines the JSON keys used within the menu JSON file.

 #### [AppMenu\::ConfigData](../../Source/GUI/AppMenu/Data/JSON/AppMenu_ConfigData.h)
-ConfigData is an AppMenu::ItemData subclass that gets its data from the MenuJSON object's configuration file.
+ConfigData is an AppMenu\::ItemData subclass that gets its data from the MenuJSON object's configuration file.

 #### [AppMenu\::EntryLoader](../../Source/GUI/AppMenu/Data/DesktopEntry/AppMenu_EntryLoader.h)
 The EntryLoader object connects with the DesktopEntry module to load DesktopEntry objects for .desktop application shortcut files.